sunjay/component_group/README.md

 This crate defines the `ComponentGroup` trait.
 This trait is used to make managing a group of [`specs::Component`] instances easier.
 This is useful for when you have several components that are often created, read, and updated together.
-You can even use this trait to move the entire group of components between instances of [`specs::World`].
+You can use this trait to easily move an entire group of components between instances of [`specs::World`].

-Instead of having you keep duplicate code in sync across your application, this trait groups all of that logic in one place so you can minimize the changes you need to make every time you add a component to the group.
+Instead of having you keep duplicate code in sync across your application, this trait groups all of that logic in one place so you can focus and minimize the changes you need to make every time you add a component to the group.

-The `ComponentGroup` trait can be automatically derived.
+The `ComponentGroup` trait can be automatically derived if each component in the group implements the `Clone` trait.
 This removes any of the boilerplate you may have needed to write in order to implement the trait yourself.

 See [**the documentation**][docs] for more details about the motivations for creating this trait and how to use it.